 With a focus on the community, the course examines the nature of social and economic justice, including a study of theories of justice.
 Along with the politics of human services, the course includes an ethical critique of models of community organization.

-HUS-642 Strategies for Community and Program Development 2 credits
+HUS-642 Psychology of Community & Organizational Intervention 2 credits

 This course will focus on models, strategies, and roles required in working in the community and on developing new programs with input from the community.